Hiroshima Peace Memorial Park

 Drone usage is strictly prohibited in and around the Peace Memorial Park and the Atomic Bomb Dome due to safety and memorial regulations.

-The Significance of the Peace Memorial Park
+Rest House of Peace Memorial Park

 Social